Active case

 There are several potential ways social networks may cause depression in young people.

-- Social comparison: Around the time kids become pre-teens, their brains change in ways that make social interaction—in both attention and approval—more important to their well-being.
+Around the time kids become pre-teens, their brains change in ways that make social interaction — in both attention and approval — more important to their well-being.
 One study found that “technology-based social comparison and feedback-seeking were associated with depressive symptoms.”
 This impact was stronger for girls and teens who described themselves as unpopular.

-Do social media companies know why social media causes depression?
+Do social media companies know their apps cause depression?

 What Meta knows about depression due to social media